kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Facebook is in the middle of many controversies, and it is clearly not a "love brand."
 Interestingly, when you look at Facebook's users' growth, you don't see an exodus happening.

-**Number of users of core Facebook and Messenger apps is still growing.
+**The number of users of core Facebook and Messenger apps is still growing.
 It grew 12% to 2.8 bn users worldwide in 2020.
 For a company with such a vast market presence already, this is a success.**

 ![Facebook's monthly active users breakdown chart](/assets/images/facebook_fb_monthly_active_users_breakdown_chart.png)